-- Diagnosis is usually done by recognizing the skin changes in the genital area but viral cultures, genetic amplification of HSV genome material and other tests may be done.
+- Diagnosis is usually done by recognizing the skin changes in the genital area but viral cultures, genetic amplification of herpes simplex virus genome material and other tests may be done.

 - There is no cure for genital herpes, but there are medications to make living with genital herpes more manageable.

 - Antiviral medications are used to reduce the severity and frequency of genital herpes.

-- Some home remedies may help reduce symptom severity, but provide no cure.
+- Some natural and home remedies may help relieve and soothe symptoms severity, but provide no cure.

 - The prognosis of genital herpes is variable: there is no cure, and the recurrent outbreaks may vary in frequency and severity.

 - Genital herpes prevention is difficult.
 Condoms may prevent the disease spread during sex, but not in areas of skin not covered by a condom or during oral to genital contact.